 Why should I buy a spotting scope over a telescope?

-A spotting scope is a special type of telescope that is far better at viewing objects on land or at sea than a conventional telescope.
+A spotting scope is a special type of telescope that is designed specifically for viewing objects on land.
 If you're after a telescope for terrestrial use, we strongly recommend using a spotting scope instead - its optics corrects the orientation of the image.
 Some spotting scopes can be used for astronomical viewing, however this is usually limited to simply seeing the craters of the Moon and getting a closer look at constellations.

 The optics for spotting scopes are oriented the right way up and have a built-in zoom lens, which makes it easier to find and track objects than with a telescope.
 Compared to a pair of binoculars, they have a larger objective lens for low-light conditions and a greater magnification.

 Sun shade to stop stray light.
 Standard tripod fitting Significantly more portable than a telescope Zoom eyepiece @ the correct range for land Smaller and easier to move Often weatherproof Fast focus Wider angle of viewing for tracking objects compared to a basic telescope

 Nearly everyone uses an angled eyepiece.
 This is a comfort thing as it's easier to view in this position.
 It makes changing heights easy as most good spotting scopes have a marksman screw that allows the scope to rotate on it's mount. (the collar in the middle of the scope)

 Straight scopes are great if you don't move the scope or are using it inside of a car, straight scopes are also used by hunters in the bush as they can use a tree as a prop.

 If it's within your price range, it's 100% worth it.
 Waterproof scopes are also more resistance if not entirely proofed against dust and fogging.